GoulvenLP/cybersecurity/README.md

 The log file references all threat attempts.
 At the top of the file are found the most recent threats while the bottom exposes the oldest threats.

 Send a **GET** request to `/logs`

+## 7. Passwords management
+The passwords stored in the database are submitted to a radomly-created salt sequence and then hashed do SHA-512.
+The hashed version is stored in the database.